ceramicnetwork/docs/docs/run/nodes/nodes.md

 ---

-This guide provide complete instructions and various tools for launching a highly-available, well-connected Ceramic node in the cloud.
+This guide provide complete instructions and various tools for launching a well-connected Ceramic node in the cloud.

 ## **Who should run Ceramic in the cloud?**